 The rough, rocky and arid terrain of the Sinai Peninsula.
 This is a shot of the Colored Canyons near Nuweiba, South Sinai, Egypt.

-Objection #3: Meme Doesn’t Account for 40 Years of Punishment By Desert Wandering
+Myth-Killing Point #3: Meme Doesn’t Account for 40 Years of Punishment By Desert Wandering

 Here’s a well-known fact that the paper-thin atheist debaters have ignored when propagating these memes: that God had punished the Israelites by making them walk back out into the desert for 40 years, often referred to as the Wandering in the Wilderness.
 It certainly wasn’t poor navigation like the meme implies.